-5.41 Information on future-oriented expenses and risk/opportunity factorsfor assessing how performance could be affected by changes in intangibles does not require specific intangibles to be identified.
-As explained in Chapter 2, different terms are used for the same types of intangibles and some intangibles are overlapping (for example, reputation versus brand value), which can make it complex to provide information on specific intangibles.
+- 5.41 Information for assessing how performance could be affected by changes in intangibles does not require specific intangibles to be identified.
+As explained in Chapter 2, different terms are used for the same types of intangibles and some intangibles are overlapping (for example, reputation versus brand value), which can make it complex to provide information on specific intangibles. - 5.42 On the other hand, information for assessing how performance could be affected by changes in intangibles would require more guidance on how to classify different types of costs in order for the information to be comparable and reduce the possibility of the different cost categories to be used opportunistically by management (for example, guidance should be provided on what should be included in research costs, in marketing costs, in costs on patents and in staff training costs).

-- 5.42 On the other hand, information on future-oriented expenses and risk/opportunity factorsfor assessing how performance could be affected by changes in intangibles would require more guidance on how to classify and split different types of recognised expensescosts in order for the information to be comparable and reduce the possibility of the different cost categories of expenses to be used opportunistically by management (for example, guidance should be provided on what should be included in research expensescosts, in marketing expensescosts, in expensescosts on patents and in staff training expensescosts). - 5.43 Also, when intangibles are not identified, it may be more difficult for users of financial statements to understand the specific intangibles that are vital for the entity and the entity's business model. - 5.44 Only providing information on (or to help the users assess) costs related to futureoriented expenses periods (that is, 'investments'), does not inform on how well these investments perform.
-In some cases, it may be possible for users to assess the effectiveness of the costs spent by calculating (to the extent information is available) and comparing, for example, the costs an entity spends on establishing a new customer relationship.
+- 5.43 Also, when intangibles are not identified, it may be more difficult for users of financial statements to understand the specific intangibles that are vital for the entity and the entity's business model. - 5.44 Only providing information on (or to help the users assess) costs related to future periods (that is, 'investments'), does not inform on how well these investments perform.
+In some cases, it may be possible for users to assess the effectiveness of the costs spent by calculating (to the extent information is available) and comparing. for example, the costs an entity spends on establishing a new customer relationship.
 However, this may often not be possible.
 For example, an entity can spend a lot of money on training staff in a new computer system which is then scrapped before it is taken into use, this failed investment will not appear directly from the financial statements (for example, in the form of an impairment loss).
-Similarly, it can be that an entity is decreasing its marketing costsexpenses, but if the money is just spent more wisely, this decrease may not mean that the intangibles related to customer's perception and knowledge of a product/entity would decrease.
-Qualitative information related to future-oriented expenses the cost, for example, explanations of changes compared with last year may help users understand the management's intentions and expectations related to the changes.
+Similarly, it can be that an entity is decreasing its marketing expenses, but if the money is just spent more wisely, this decrease may not mean that the intangibles related to customer's perception and knowledge of a product/entity would decrease.
+Qualitative information related to the cost, for example, explanations of changes compared with last year may help users understand the management's intentions and expectations related to the changes.
 However, it may not be possible subsequently to check whether the management's expectations were realised.
 Information for assessing how performance could be affected by changes in intangibles may accordingly not be as good as information on specific intangibles for assessing the management's stewardship.